-Calzone, this is a quick and easy recipe that is basically a pizza stuffed with fresh tomatoes, pancetta, veggies and mozzarella cheese.
+Calzone, this is a quick and easy recipe that is basically a pizza stuffed with fresh tomatoes, pancetta (if desired), veggies and mozzarella cheese.
 Delicious.

 Homemade Calzone Recipe